minhtran241/data-scrapping-hugoboss/README.md

-# Data Scrapping using Scrappy
+# Data Scrapping using Scrapy

-Find more information about `Scrappy` in [Scrappy Documentation](https://scrapy-gallaecio.readthedocs.io/en/latest/index.html)
+Find more information about `Scrapy` in [Scrapy Documentation](https://scrapy-gallaecio.readthedocs.io/en/latest/index.html)

-CMDs for generating `Scrappy` project are in `hugo_boss/setup_scrapy.sh` file
+CMDs for generating `Scrapy` project are in `hugo_boss/setup_scrapy.sh` file

 Scrape information of all products from [Hugo Boss's website](https://www.hugoboss.com/home)